system76/tech-docs/src/models/thelio-spark-b1-n2/repairs.md

 ## Removing the CPU duct:

 The CPU duct guides airflow through the CPU cooler.
-It covers the CPU and partially obstructs the RAM slots and top GPU.
+It covers the CPU and partially obstructs the RAM slots and top PCIe slot.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 7 minutes